ElliotGarbus/KivyScrollProject/README.md

-Updated implementation for ScrollView. with 2 layer nesting support.
-This is a WIP.
+Updated implementation for ScrollView with 2 layer nesting support.

 An initial implementation is in the V0 Obsolete Directory